 Make sure to simulate the liquid with ID channel exported from the Output rollout so that the Count multiplier would always remove the same particles during animation.

 The box is used as an emitter and for the Source's Discharge there are two noise textures used as a mask to randomize the emission and create small and big droplets.

 In the Dynamics rollout the Surface Tension to 1 so that the liquid can be accumulated in a bigger drops while travelling downwards and a Droplet Formation of 0.4 is set so that droplets can be formed.
 The Wetting is turned on and some Sticky Liquid is added in order for the drops to stick to the surface.

 As we want some drops to stay stationary and some to fall dawn there is a Phoenix Mapper node added which sets the Viscosity for the Grid to 0.2.
 As this works on the whole grid a noise texture is added as a mask so only some parts will be affected by the Mapper and the rest will not.

 Liquid Cascade simulation

 The scene shows cascading setup between two simulators.
 The Phoenix Source clamps the texture values between 0-1 so smoke and fuel will naturally transition fine, but temperature which goes above 1 - up to several thousand Kelvin - will need to be remapped before being plugged into the source.
-This is why an Output map is added after the grid texture reading the Temperature channel.
-The temperatures for the source for sim 1 and for the brush source are set to 2000K, and the Output Amount of the Output map to 1/2000 = 0.0005.
+This is why the Remap value map is added after the grid texture reading the temperature channel and remapping it in the 0 to 1 range.

 - You need to enable Motion Velocity on the Brush source so that the velocities will be transferred as well and of course you need to have velocity exported from the first sim.